ed-kung/CSUN-Econ-160/README.md

 - **Online Textbook Quizzes (40%)**
   - Due Mondays at midnight.
 You have unlimited attempts before the due date.
 You only need to score 90% to get full credit.
 Points above 90% are counted towards extra credit.
   - Submissions after the due date will be accepted but will receive a maximum of 60% credit.
+Late submissions are due by the last day of class.

 - **In-class Quizzes and Attendance (30%)**
-  - The questions will be given in class and the quizzes will be completed in Canvas.
+  - There will be a short in-class quiz every session.
+The questions will be given in class and the quizzes will be completed in Canvas.
 The in-class quizzes also count as your attendance score.
-You can miss 3 in-class quizzes without giving me an excuse.
+You can miss up to 4 in-class quizzes without giving me an excuse.
 Further absences will require a valid reason.

 - **Midterm Exam (10%)**
   - An in-person midterm exam during one of the weekly sessions.